Brandon-Alvarez-03/NY-Goose-Tracker-API/README.md

 6. create a seed file
 7. create an index file to manipulate
 8. create a router file to create routers

+### next steps

+---

+1. controllers
+2. pass controllers to routes in routes
+3. pass routes to index in routes
+4. pass index to server
+5. spin up server and test routes